 - 6.34% average reduction in costs

-Over the long-term, 72% of the workplace experience top performers felt their organizations were prepared for the future of work, compared with only 33% of bottom performers.
+Over the long-term, 72% of the workplace experience top performers felt their organisations were prepared for the future of work, compared with only 33% of bottom performers.
 Similarly, 91% of top performers are confident that their company has already achieved the right hybrid work approach, compared with just half of those trailing behind.

 “The signal from our research is loud and clear,” said Veit Siegenheim, Avanade’s Modern Workplace lead.
 “Taking a holistic approach to the workplace experience is critical and benefits both businesses and their most important asset—their employees.
 The longer leaders delay taking action, the further they’ll fall behind and risk losing out, financially and in the war for talent.”